pschool-in/curriculum/content/science/communication-5.md

 Advantage:
 We can easily contact people far away from us.
 The time and effort spent in exchanging information can be saved.
-They help to raise awareness about issues such the environmental balance, gender equality and cleanliness.
+They help to raise awareness about issues such as environmental balance, gender equality and cleanliness.
 People can be forewarned about natural disasters like storms, tsunamis, floods, etc.

 Disadvantage: